ECCC-ASTD-MRD/gem/README.md

 # Instructions in a nutshell

-**Warning: dev-5.2 is a development branch: some configurations may not work, especially with gnu compiler suite, such as those whose name ends with "H"**
+**Even if we recommend using 5.2 branch, please note that it is a development version, as 5.1 is the stable version.
+Benchmarks should be used with 5.2.**

 See below for extended instructions.
 Further details are can be found in [GEM's manual](doc/GEM-manual.pdf) (PDF).